Daoist-W/spring-kafka-microservices-demo/README.md

 **docker-compose**

-Assuming you have docker desktop installed:
+Assuming you have docker desktop installed and configured:
 - Clone this repository
 - Navigate to the root directory of the project.
 - Run `docker compose up -d`